gautambhatheja/DisasterResponsePipeline/README.md

 * templates: contains template html files
   - master.html: main page of web app
   - go.html: classification result page of web app
+4) result
+* Snapshots of the web application

 ## Instructions to implement the project<a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.